p-adic equidistribution of CM points: Special cycles in Lubin--Tate spaces and in formal groups

 \subsection{Special curves in Lubin--Tate spaces}

-We consider two special classes of curves in $\cM$, the irreducible components of the special fibre, which we call \emph{vertical curves}, and the Zariski closures of CM points, which we call \emph{CM curves}.
+\lb{sec 33} We consider two special classes of curves in $\cM$, the irreducible components of the special fibre, that we call \emph{vertical curves}, and the ``Zariski closures'' of CM points, which we call \emph{CM curves}.
 Then we compare them with the corresponding objects in the Shimura curve $\X$.